axionaxprotocol/axionax-deploy/environments/testnet/Axionax_v1.5_Testnet_in_a_Box/README.md

 ⚠️ **CRITICAL WARNING:**

-**ANY network claiming to be "Axionax Mainnet" is a SCAM until officially announced.**
+**ANY network claiming to be "axionax Mainnet" is a SCAM until officially announced.**

 **How to verify official launch:**
 1. ✅ Announcement on https://axionax.org
-2. ✅ Confirmed on Twitter: @AxionaxProtocol
+2. ✅ Confirmed on Twitter: @axionaxProtocol
 3. ✅ Posted in Discord: https://discord.gg/axionax
 4. ✅ Genesis hash published in this repository
 5. ✅ Signed with foundation PGP key